jronallo/iiif-workshop-new/content/presentation-api/manifest-additions/viewinghint.md

 Try different combinations of these values and review the manifest in [Universal Viewer](../viewers/uv.html) and [Mirador](../viewers/mirador.html).

+{{% notice note %}}
-> Note that there are multiple other valid values for `viewingHint` that can be applied at different places within a manifest.
+Note that there are multiple other valid values for `viewingHint` that can be applied at different places within a manifest.
 Not all apply at the manifest or sequence level.
 We will not cover how values apply to collections or ranges.
+{{% /notice %}}

 Here's a snippet of what a portion of your sequence ought to look like: